Deadline for entries is Monday, June 22nd, 2020.

 We have made several changes in how we process awards entries.
 Please read these instructions carefully and review the FAQ section of the ASP Awards pages https://asponline.com/awards/awards-faqs/

-Electronic entry submission: You may only submit your entry essay in electronic form (no hard copy submissions).
+Electronic entry submission: You may submit a longform entry without an essay or entry essay and short entry form.
 The entry must consist of two single files, and must be in PDF format and in a Word document, including the longform or essay and short form. which we will need in case your entry wins and is published in The ASP Best Support Websites report.
 By submitting, you give us permission to publish your essay or entry information, should your site be declared one of the winners for 2020.

 File transmission: Please use our online entry or email the PDF and Word files to email@example.com.

-Color: Your entry essay should use color images.
+Color: Your entry/essay should use color images.

-Essay contents: The entry essay helps give the judges a better understanding of the background and context of your site.
+Essay contents: The entry or essay helps give the judges a better understanding of the background and context of your site.
 Where possible you should include links to an onboarding video or site overview video, but do not include video files as they are too large.

 - In a separate section of the essay, identify and describe three key features of your site that the judges should look at most carefully.